Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 "This community is not created by or affiliated with Alpha Blend Interactive in any way."

 #### For mods
-"This modification is inofficial and not supported by Alpha Blend Interactive.
+"This modification is unofficial and not supported by Alpha Blend Interactive.
 Using this modification might cause issues with performance, security or stability of the games."

 ### 10 - Commercial usage
 §10.1 All kinds of commercial usage of our platform or services require explicit permission granted by ABI.